ginista/rural-banking-app/README.md

   iv) Add New Loan -> Can be used to create new loan account for the customer
 3) Logout -> Used to invalidate existing session

-For better viewing experience, use the latest version of Chrome in PC.
+For better viewing experience, please use the latest version of Chrome in PC.